AdobeDocs/audience-manager.en/help/using/faq/faq-data-collection.md

 **How long does it take for user profiles to sync across [regions](../api/dcs-intro/dcs-api-reference/dcs-regions.md)?**

 It usually takes up to 24 hours for a user profile to sync across regions.
 However, in rare cases, the process can take up to 48 hours.

+&nbsp;

+**What happens to inactive Amazon S3 user access keys?**

+Adobe provides Audience Manager customers with user access keys for the Audience Manager [!DNL Amazon S3] buckets.
+For security reasons, the keys are automatically disabled after 100 days of inactivity.

+To re-enable your access keys or request new ones, contact Customer Support.